BackofenLab/CLIPcontext/README.md

 #### Output statistics & HTML report

 If --report is set, an **HTML report** is output as well, providing comparative statistics for the generated transcript context and genomic context sequences.
 These currently include: length statistics, sequence complexity distribution, 2-5 mer distributions, target gene biotype statistics, and site overlap statistics.
 Note that the HTML report only takes into account the centered and extended sequences (.cp.ext.fa).
-An example HTML report can be viewed [here](https://github.com/BackofenLab/CLIPcontext/blob/master/docs/report.g2t.html).
 Additional mapping statistics and information for each transcript are stored in the file hit_transcript_stats.out (see below for format).

 compare sites containing genomic context with sites containing transcript context